typst/packages/packages/preview/funarray-0.2.0/README.md

 This package provides some convinient functional functions for [typst](https://typst.app/) to use on arrays.

 ## Usage
-All relevant code sits inside `funarray.typ`.
-Some examples and also the functions part of this README, are given as `.typ + .pdf` files in the examples folder.
+To use this package simply `#import "@preview/funarray:0.2.0"`.
+To import all functions use `: *` and for specific ones, use either the module or as described in the [typst docs](https://typst.app/docs/reference/scripting#modules).

 ## Important note
 Almost all functions are one-liners, which could, instead of being loaded via a package import, also be just copied directly into your source files.